281 FRIDAY 3 APRIL 2015

-How many times do we need to make up our minds until we finally get it right?
+How often do we need to make up our minds until we finally get it right?
 Actually, will we ever get it right?
 We’re a product – or a victim, depending on how you see it – of the decisions we have made in our life.
-There’s no master plan, or supreme being deciding how our lives will unfold, and if there’s one, you often feel he must be using contractors to run your life; or he’s just a cunt.
+No master plan or supreme being is deciding how our lives will unfold, and if there’s one, you often feel he must be using contractors to run your life; or he’s just a cunt.

 No, we and only we are responsible for how our lives take shape.

 At 9, I decided I would be a singer and tried my luck in a singing contest.
-As I told you a few weeks ago (Week 39 – Mar De La Virgen Bonita), the day of the competition I opted not to show up.
-There it went my singing career or at least the possibility of having one.
+As I told you a few weeks ago (Week 39 – Mar De La Virgen Bonita), I opted not to show up on the day of the competition.
+There it went, my singing career or at least the possibility of having one.

-At 16, I decided that I didn’t have a future in karate, swimming was where my strengths showed.
-I quit karate, never went into swimming, and there it went my physical activity and my figure.
+At 16, I decided that I didn’t have a future in karate; swimming was where my strengths showed.
+I quit karate and never went into swimming, and there was my physical activity and my figure.

-At 18, I decided to keep studying Psychology, rather than dropping out and going to film school.
-I’ve never actually worked as a Psychologist; so, there it went all the money my father put towards my studies, wasted.
+At 18, I decided to keep studying Psychology rather than drop out and attend film school.
+I’ve never actually worked as a Psychologist, so there it went, all the money my father put towards my studies, wasted.

 At 37, I felt that leaving everything behind and moving to New Zealand was the best plan I had ever had.
-So, there it went a financially secured future.
+So, there it went, a financially secure future.

 It is not as if I consider the previous decisions to be so terrible.
-It is just that, every now and then, when I examine my life, I find them to be the ones that marked the way I have lived my life.
-Having skipped on that talent competition made me less confident of my skills, not only when it comes to singing but also for the other traits I think I could be good at.
+It is just that, every now and then, when I examine my life, I find them to be the ones that marked the way I have lived.
+Having skipped that talent competition made me less confident in my skills, not only when it comes to singing but also in the other traits I think I could be good at.
 Quitting karate put me on a very unhealthy path for about 15 years.
-Not having quit psychology delayed my entry into the career path I ended up choosing.
+Not quitting psychology delayed my entry into the career path I chose.
 By taking that job at the IDB, I simply threw overboard all the work I had done in the preceding years to be a filmmaker.
 I just settled for the simplicity of going to work every day and getting a cheque fortnightly.
-Moving to New Zealand shook my standards of living; I will never be rich again.
+Moving to New Zealand shook my living standards; I will never be rich again.

-However, not all is bad, particularly with the decisions I made at 18 and 37.
-Studying Psychology is one of the highlights of my life, it made me who I am now and I’ll never have more fun than I had in those days.
-Moving to New Zealand has made me a happy man, and it has given me the opportunity to explore the things I couldn’t do because of the decisions I made when I was 9 and 26.
+However, not all is bad, particularly with my decisions at 18 and 37.
+Studying Psychology is one of the highlights of my life; it made me who I am now, and I’ll never have more fun than I had in those days.
+Moving to New Zealand has made me a happy man and allowed me to explore the things I couldn’t do because of the decisions I made when I was 9 and 26.

-I’m not sure if I’ll ever make that decision that will finally make everything fall into place.
-I doubt I’ll ever just keep sitting on the fence and let life unfold in front of my eyes.
+I’m unsure if I’ll ever make that decision that will finally make everything fall into place.
+I doubt I’ll just keep sitting on the fence and let life unfold before my eyes.

 Song Title: The Saga of Jenny – 1941 Genre: Musical Artist: Maria Friedman Composer: Kurt Weill Lyricist: Ira Gershwin Album: Lady in the Dark